postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

   * <xref:Metalama.Framework.Aspects.meta.This?text=meta.This>, equivalent to the `this` keyword, allows calling arbitrary _instance_ members of the target type.
   * <xref:Metalama.Framework.Aspects.meta.Base?text=meta.Base>, equivalent to the `base` keyword, allows calling arbitrary _instance_ members of the _base_ of the target type.
   * <xref:Metalama.Framework.Aspects.meta.ThisType?text=meta.ThisType> allows calling arbitrary _static_ members of the target type.
-  * <xref:Metalama.Framework.Aspects.meta.BaseType?text=meta.BaseType>, allows calling arbitrary _static_ members of the _base_ of the target type.
+  * <xref:Metalama.Framework.Aspects.meta.BaseType?text=meta.BaseType> allows calling arbitrary _static_ members of the _base_ of the target type.
 * <xref:Metalama.Framework.Code.IExpression.Value?text=IExpression.Value> allows getting or setting the value of a compile-time expression in run-time code.
 It is implemented, for instance, by:
-  * `meta.Target.Field.Value`, `meta.Target.Property.Value` or `meta.Target.FieldOrProperty.Value` allow getting or setting the value of the target field or property.
+  * `meta.Target.Field.Value`, `meta.Target.Property.Value`, or `meta.Target.FieldOrProperty.Value` allow getting or setting the value of the target field or property.
   * `meta.Target.Parameter.Value` allows getting or setting the value of the target parameter.
   * `meta.Target.Method.Parameters[*].Value` allows getting or setting the value of a target method's parameter.

 > [!WARNING]
 > Due to the limitations of the C# language, you cannot use extension methods on the right part of a dynamic expression.
 In this case, you must call the extension method in the traditional way, by specifying its type name on the left and passing the dynamic expression as an argument.
-An alternative approach is to cast the dynamic expression to a specified type, if it is well-known.
+An alternative approach is to cast the dynamic expression to a specified type if it is well-known.

 ### Using dynamic expressions